wulliy/wasteof2-docs/users.md

-Gets an user's profile and information
+Gets an user's profile and information.

 `GET /users/jeffalo`